vanhoangkha/Networking-fundamentals/Day65_Software_Defined_Networking.md

     - RLOCS identify the EDGE Switch which can be used to reach the END HOST
     - There is a LOT more detail to cover about LISP but I think you can see how it differs from traditional CONTROL PLANE

-- Cisco TrustSec (CTS) provides policy control (QoS, Bảo mật Policy, etc.)
+- Cisco TrustSec (CTS) provides policy control (QoS, Security Policy, etc.)

 - VXLAN provides the DATA PLANE of SD-Access